Hugh Grant: 2000–2009: Continued romantic comedy roles

 In 2007, he starred opposite Drew Barrymore in a parody of pop culture and the music industry called Music and Lyrics.
 The Associated Press described it as "a weird little hybrid of a romantic comedy that's simultaneously too fluffy and not whimsical enough".
 Though he neither listens to music nor owns any CDs, Grant learned to sing, play the piano, dance (a few mannered steps) and studied the mannerisms of prominent musicians to prepare for his role as a has-been pop singer, based loosely on Andrew Ridgeley, member of 1980s pop duo Wham!.
 The film, with its revenues totalling $145 million, allowed him to mock disposable pop stardom and fleeting celebrity through its washed-up lead character.
 According to the San Francisco Chronicle, "Grant strikes precisely the right note with regard to Alex's career: He's too intelligent not to be a little embarrassed, but he's far too brazen to feel anything like shame."
-In 2009, he starred opposite Sarah Jessica Parker in the Marc Lawrence's romantic comedy Did You Hear About the Morgans?, which was a critical failure and box office disappointment.
+In 2009, he starred opposite Sarah Jessica Parker in Marc Lawrence's romantic comedy Did You Hear About the Morgans?, which was a critical failure and box office disappointment.